monyhar/monyhar/monyhar/tools/mb/docs/design_spec.md

     product-independent services (i.e., not have to do one thing for Chromium, another for NaCl, a third for V8, etc.).
-  * we found that during the SVN->GIT migration the ability to flip bot configurations between the two via changes to a file in chromium was very useful.
+  * we found that during the SVN->GIT migration the ability to flip bot configurations between the two via changes to a file in monyhar was very useful.

-All of this suggests that the interface between bots and Chromium should be a simple one, hiding as much of the chromium logic as possible.
+All of this suggests that the interface between bots and Chromium should be a simple one, hiding as much of the monyhar logic as possible.

 ### Why not have MB be smarter about de-duping flags?